backlogs/www/_posts/2009-01-01-UseCaseScrumMaster.markdown

 ## The daily scrum

 You can use the task board to register time-remaining on issues, and drag-and-drop tasks to their current state.
+It's low impact -- try having someone (not you! you need to be at the standup!) follow the standup as it progresses.

 To enter impediments
 you'll have to go the the standard "New Issue" tab and enter a new